Constantin Isopescu-Grecul: Vienna crisis

+Hungarian mission and return to Bukovina

 In his new capacity, Isopescu-Grecul favored an understanding with Hungarian conservatives during the War of 1919, in which Romania defeated the Hungarian Soviet Republic.
 In his indirect contacts with József Somssich, the conservative Minister of Foreign Affairs, he proposed a détente, noting that both their countries were threatened by Slavic encroachment.
 Reportedly, he described the Romanian military's conduct in Hungary as "most regrettable", and complained to his own co-nationals about the style of Romanian administration in the new regions.
 He also circulated rumors about a possible Hungarian–Romanian federation, as proposed to him by Hungarian landowners.
 In June 1919, Isopescu-Grecul noted with worry that the Hungarians were losing interest in forming a league with Romania, and were instead pondering a personal union with the Kingdom of Yugoslavia, under Alexander Karađorđević.
 In August, as that project came to a halt, he expressed his support for a customs union and "tight alliance" between Hungary and Romania, arguing that the two countries formed an "economic whole".
 Hungarian diplomatic records of the time also suggest that Isopescu-Grecul vetoed Romania's alliance with Czechoslovakia and Austria against a restored Hungarian Kingdom, because "Rumania prefers a conservative rather than a socialist government in her rear."
 He also agreed to allow Hungary to rearm herself and join the Allied cause against Bolshevist Russia, and promised to help restore communications between Hungary and Transylvania.

-Greater Romanian politics

 Isopescu-Grecul's mission came to an end in September 1920, when Hungary and Romania exchanged ambassadors: he arranged for Szilárd Masirevich to be recognized as the Hungarian envoy to Romania, before being himself relieved by Ambassador Traian Stârcea.
 In December, he began working as an adviser for the Romanian Ministry of Agriculture and Royal Domains, under Dimitrie A. Grecianu.
 He continued to serve as head of the liquidation committee until 1922.
 During the same time, he also became involved with the Bukovina wood industry, a founder (in late 1920) and Chairman of the eponymous S.A. corporation Industria Silvică din Bucovina.
-By 1923, he was resuming his collaboration with Maniu, hoping to draw him and the PNR into an alliance with Flondor.
+He was resuming his collaboration with Maniu, hoping to draw him and the PNR into an alliance with Flondor.
 Their politics was aimed against the centralizing National Liberal Party and its Bukovinian allies, the Democratic Unionists.

-Isopescu-Grecul finally entered national politics in the general election of 1928, joining Maniu's National Peasants' Party (PNȚ), at the time a leading opposition party.
-He was vice president of the PNȚ chapter in Bukovina, and the host of its national congress in Alba Iulia (May 1928).
-He won a seat in the Chamber of Deputies after the party's landslide victory, one of four taken by the PNȚ in Cernăuți County—a list headed by Teofil Sauciuc-Săveanu.
-In this capacity, he advised the new Ministry of Transport on the supervision of the private railways.
-In November 1929, he was made a Commander of the Order of Pope Pius IX by the Holy See.
+He intermediated an agreement in February 1923, whereby the PNPR became a regional section of the PNR.